100+ YEARS OF THE GREAT ITALIAN MOVIEMAKERS

 I assure you that during the filming, there was a clear perception of a true connection with a possible Beyond.
 Nothing rational, of course, but a strong suggestion.
 The food is left on the table for the entire night and consumed by the family the next day.
 In some places, the dishes are distributed among the less wealthy people of the town.
 Literature has also been interested in this rite.
 The Sardinian writer Grazia Deledda (Nobel Prize for literature) writes: "...
 Giuseppe remembered that the old maid used to prepare a small dinner for the dead every year who returned to the house where they lived: and the next morning he didn't sweep because something of them could have remained on the floor.
 The curious thing is that every year the dinner disappeared: and Giuseppe, as a child, crossed the kitchen the next morning and the courtyard in leaps for fear of trampling on something of them ... ".
 A beautiful lyric, isn't it?

 It is indeed beautiful and regardless of your beliefs, it's comforting to imagine that we can still do something nice for our loved ones who are no longer with us.
 Nobody knows for sure what happens after we die, so perhaps the souls really do visit.
 The food is not wasted, so what harm can there be in continuing the tradition?

-The Dinner of the Souls will be shown during the Margaret Mead Film Festival on October 20, 2019 at the American Museum of Natural History in New York.
+"Supper for the Dead Souls" will be shown during the Margaret Mead Film Festival on October 20, 2019 at the American Museum of Natural History in New York.
 Click here for more information.
-Click here for the full catalog of documentary films available On Demand by ISRE.
-The Dinner of the Souls is available to stream in Italy by clicking here.
-Unfortunately, it is not yet available in the United States.
-However, you can watch the trailer by following that link.

 Copyright © 2018 Italian Cinema Today - All Rights Reserved.